 Read more: What to see on a Male City Tour

 If you have a chance to visit Male or any of the local islands you will need to dress accordingly.
-Many of the resorts offer half day trips in their activities.
-It’s nice to see what island life is really like for the Maldivian people.
+Many of the resorts offer half day trips to a local island as part of their paid excursions.
+It’s nice way to see what island life is really like for the Maldivian people.

 Generally shoulders and lower legs should be covered.
 Anything knee length and a t-short is fine.
 Some people wore mid thigh clothing and no one seemed bothered.
 It’s more about being respectful so keep that in mind.

 If you are visiting a mosque you should cover up fully.
 So full length skirt and pants and long sleeved top is required.
 A sarong comes in handy too if you need to cover your head.